Captivated by colors at the American Art Museum

 81. Screen a Crybaby Matinee on Wednesdays at 12pm at the Angelika Pop-Up at Union Market.
 The program is meant for moviegoers with little babies, so they can relax and enjoy a flick with their babe in tow.

-82. Serve up some tennis at one of several indoor tennis courts.
+82. Serve up some active fun at one of several indoor tennis courts.
 The East Potomac Tennis Center by Hains Point, Pauline Betz Addie Tennis Center in Cabin John, or Wheaton Indoor Tennis all offer lessons for kids or court time if you just want to hit around on your own.

 83. Enchant the kids with play time at Magic Ground!
 The indoor playground above the Columbia Heights Target is “the exact place to bring your energetic-need-to-get-out-of-the-house-kiddos,” according to the KFDC reader who had the earliest scoop.